DevCycleHQ/cli/docs/usages.md

   --match-pattern=<value>...
 Additional full Regex pattern to use to match variable usages in your code.
 Should contain
                               exactly one capture group which matches on the key of the variable.
-Must specify the file extension to override the pattern for, eg. "--match-pattern js=<YOUR PATTERN>" --show-regex                Output the regex pattern used to find variable usage --var-alias=<value>...
+Must specify the file extension to override the pattern for, eg. "--match-pattern js=<YOUR PATTERN>" --only-unused               Show usages of variables that are not defined in your DevCycle config.
+  --show-regex                Output the regex pattern used to find variable usage --var-alias=<value>...
 Aliases to use when identifying variables in your code.
-Should contain a code reference mapped to a DevCycle variable key, eg. "--var-alias "VARIABLES.ENABLE_V1=enable-v1"
+Should contain a code reference
+                              mapped to a DevCycle variable key, eg. "--var-alias "VARIABLES.ENABLE_V1=enable-v1"